 Ideford Parish Council raises money through the ′precept′ which is collected from Ideford residents by Teignbridge District Council, along with the council tax.
 This is then paid to Ideford Parish Council in 2 equal instalments each year during April and September.

 The Parish Council has power to provide various facilities, but apart from the salary for the clerk (who deals with all the admin and correspondence), over recent years, the precept has been spent on various items including the insurance for the Millennium Green, the grass cutting in central Ideford and money towards the production of the Parish Newsletter and towards the maintenance and enhancements of public rights of way.

 The Parish Council also supports other organisations in the Parish, applying for funding to help them carry out capital purchase or refurbishment projects.
 Between 2014 and 2018 over £35000 was applied for and awarded in support of such projects.

 Representatives from the local Police Team and our County and District Councillors liaise closely with the Parish Council to resolve any problems that arise or to give advice when needed.

 The Parish Council has representatives on the Village Hall Management Committee, the Millennium Green Committee, the Parochial Church Council and on the Feoffees Charities Committee.
 They have a Councillor who represents Ideford with the Teignbridge Association of Local Councils and they also consider planning applications submitted to Teignbridge District Council, for any development in the Parish.

-The Parish Council hold 10 meetings each year, which are held in the Village Hall on the first Wednesday of each month (except January and August).
+The Parish Council hold 10 meetings each year, which are held in the Village Hall on the second Thursday of each month (except January and August unless there is urgent business or planning to be discussed).
 Additional meetings may also be called to discuss Planning Applications if a decision is required outside the usual meeting timescale.